opentargets-archive/postgap-app/README.md

-# Genetics platform
+# POSTGAP platform

-This [web application](https://genetics.opentargets.io/) displays and allows interaction with the data of the [POSTGAP pipeline](https://github.com/Ensembl/postgap).
+This [web application](https://postgap.opentargets.io/) displays and allows interaction with the data of the [POSTGAP pipeline](https://github.com/Ensembl/postgap).
 It provides genome browser and table views of the data.

 ### Tools we use

-The genetics platform app is produced using these great tools:
+The POSTGAP app is produced using these great tools:

 * [BrowserStack](https://www.browserstack.com/) for manual cross-browser testing.